 Scope 1 – Direct emissions from owned or controlled sources of an organisation or under their control.
-Including fuel combustion on site such as gas boilers, fleet vehicles and air-conditioning leaks.
+Including fuel combustion on site such as gas boilers, fleet vehicles, and air-conditioning leaks.

-Scope 2 – Indirect emissions from the generation of purchased electricity, steam, heating and cooling consumed by the reporting company.
+Scope 2 – Indirect emissions from the generation of purchased electricity, steam, heating, and cooling consumed by the reporting company.

 Scope 3 – All other indirect emissions from activities of the company’s value chain, occurring from sources that they do not own or control.
-These are usually the greatest share of the carbon footprint, covering emissions associated with transport, procured supplies, waste and water.
+These are usually the greatest share of the carbon footprint, covering emissions associated with transport, procured supplies, waste, and water.

 Opportunities for net-zero emissions

-Infrastructural changes, switching to a green electricity provider and refurbishing buildings are all great first steps to achieving net-zero emissions.
+Infrastructural changes, switching to a green electricity provider, and refurbishing buildings are all great first steps to achieving net-zero emissions.
 However, companies that really start to stand out and set themselves apart from greenwashers are those that get to the heart of who they are and what they do, reflecting this in their programme.
-Questions to ask in achieving this include ‘does your commitments to net-zero make you sustainable for the future’ and ‘are you the type of company that people want around in the future.’
+Questions to ask in achieving this include ‘do your commitments to net-zero make you sustainable for the future’ and ‘are you the type of company that people want around in the future.’

 It’s clear that the challenge of net-zero is immense and a priority for the food and farming sector, the pathway for every business to achieve net-zero is different, but invariably will involve embracing innovation.
 We are very excited to be supporting businesses with sustainability capabilities in our solution sets, to help strengthen how companies work with their suppliers and understand carbon emissions within their supply chain.